duchness/pntrst-grid-clone/README.md

 # pntrst-grid-clone

-Pinterest grid clone donde for a DEVF class.
+Pinterest grid clone done for a DEVF class.

 Click [here](https://duchness.github.io/pntrst-grid-clone/) to see it.